-- In case of traumatic medical emergency or death at school: - Notify Campus Director or Campus Security Monitor. - o Notify emergency contact persons listed in victim's file. - Activate post-crisis procedures if necessary. - In all other medical emergencies, assess individual's need for post-crisis intervention. - Document action taken on Valley College Incident Report form and send a copy to the Administrative Office as directed
+- In case of traumatic medical emergency or death at school: - o Notify the Campus Director or Campus Security Coordinator. - Notify emergency contact people listed in victim's file. - Activate post-crisis procedures if necessary. - In all other medical emergencies, assess individual's need for post-crisis intervention. - Document action taken on Valley College Incident Report form and send a copy to the Administrative Office as directed